INTRAPARTUM OBSTETRIC FACTORS

 The mother may be transferred to theatre for instrumental delivery, manual removal of placenta or repair of obstetric anal sphincter injury.
 This will lead to separation from the baby and sometimes loss of immediate skin to skin contact.
 There is little guidance relating specifically to this context but it is likely that the advice listed above will also help these mothers.

 There is some research showing a link between epidural analgesia, delayed initiation of breastfeeding and shorter breastfeeding duration.
-This has been seen even in mothers with no intrapartum complications.
+This has been seen even when there were no intrapartum complications.
 A large cohort showed reduced breastfeeding at 48 hours with use of epidural, intramuscular opiates, oxytocin and ergometrine, even when controlling for complications and assisted delivery.
-These medications may be necessary, or mothers may make an informed decision to use them.
+These medications may be necessary, or the parent may make an informed decision to use them.
 However breastfeeding support should be intensified to counter the negative effects.

-Intrapartum complications may have a significant impact on the mother’s mental health.
+Intrapartum complications may have a significant impact on mental health.
 Difficulties in breastfeeding can contribute to postnatal depression, which could exacerbate this.
-If the mother requires medication, check out the lactation in medication resources.
+If medication is needed for depression, check out the lactation in medication resources.